Tetris Attack: Gameplay

 Tetris Attack is a puzzle video game.
-The player must use an on-screen cursor to arrange colored blocks into horizontal or vertical rows – matching together three or more blocks of the same color will destroy them.
+The player must use an on-screen cursor to arrange colored blocks into horizontal or vertical rows.
+Matching together three or more blocks of the same color will destroy them.
 Any blocks above cleared lines will fall, which can be used to cause chain reactions if they touch other matching blocks.
 The player can also earn combos, clearing more than three blocks in a single move.
 As the stage progresses, the blocks will begin to rise steadily towards the top of the screen, with new blocks generating from the bottom.
 Should the blocks touch the top of the playfield, the game will be over.

 Several different gameplay modes are included.
 Story Mode pits the player against a series of computer-controlled opponents.
 In Endless Mode, the player is challenged to play as long as possible with a continuously rising stack of blocks, which increases in speed over time.
 Timed Mode challenges the player to score as many points as possible within a two-minute time limit.
 Stage Clear mode takes the player through a series of stages, in which the objective is to clear all blocks underneath a "boundary" line.
-In Puzzle Mode, the player must clear all the blocks in a preset block arrangement in a set number of moves – the blocks here do not rise towards the top.
+In Puzzle Mode, the player must clear all the blocks in a preset block arrangement in a set number of moves.
+The blocks in this mode do not rise towards the top.
 Several multiplayer modes are also present with adjustable difficulty levels.

 Development and release

-Tetris Attack was released in Japan on October 27, 1995, August 1996 in North America, and November 28, 1996, in Europe.
+Tetris Attack was released in Japan on October 27, 1995, in North America in August 1996, and in Europe on November 28, 1996.
 Development was headed by Intelligent Systems and produced by Gunpei Yokoi, known as the creator of the Game Boy.
-The Japanese version of the game is titled Panel de Pon, featuring fairies as the main characters with a fantasy setting.
-International versions instead replace these with characters and settings from Super Mario World 2: Yoshi's Island, a game released earlier in 1995.
-Though international releases have the name Tetris Attack, the game has no relation to the Tetris video game franchise, leading to Tetris Company co-founder Henk Rogers saying in a 2009 interview he regrets giving Nintendo permission to using the name.
+The Japanese version is titled Panel de Pon, featuring fairies as the main characters with a fantasy setting.
+International versions instead replace these with characters and settings from Super Mario World 2: Yoshi's Island, a game that was released earlier in 1995.
+Though international releases have the name Tetris Attack, the game has no relation to the Tetris video game franchise, leading to Tetris Company co-founder Henk Rogers saying in a 2009 interview he regrets giving Nintendo permission to use the name.
 Although Rogers liked the game, he believed it "got lost in history" due to it using the Tetris branding.

 A Game Boy version of Tetris Attack was released in 1996.
 Two years later, in 1998, a special version of Panel de Pon was broadcast through the Satellaview peripheral for the Super Famicom in Japan, renamed BS Panel de Pon – Event '98 as part of a contest by St. GIGA.
 Tetris Attack was later released for the Satellaview the same year, renamed BS Yoshi no Panepon.
 The original Panel de Pon was digitally re-released for the Japanese Wii Virtual Console on November 27, 2007.
-The original version of Tetris Attack was added to the Nintendo Switch Online service on May 20, 2020, under its Japanese title Panel de Pon.
+It was later added to the Nintendo Classics service on May 20, 2020.